Corporate Governance, Accountability, and Transparency

 Level 3 check-in project – Electrical, data and communications connectivity

 A – Sole source to ensure integration and functionality with existing systems and equipment originally purchased following a public competitive process.

 B – Single source – specialized proprietary equipment and/or services available from only one supplier.

 The base salary range (band) for the President of the Authority in 2017 was between $292,400 and $357,500.
 The base salary range (band) for Vice-Presidents in 2017 was between $116,370 and $230,540.

 In addition, under the management incentive plan for non-represented employees, the President and the Vice Presidents receive pay at risk following fiscal year end which payments are based on achieving performance targets/objectives that are consistent with the Authority’s Strategic Plan.

 The Authority provides 60 days advance notice in local news media for all changes in user charges (excluding rent), together with an explanation for the noted increase.
-This includes parking rates, aeronautical fees charged to air carriers, and airport improvement fees (AIF).
+This includes aeronautical fees charged to air carriers and airport improvement fees (AIF).

-While the Authority’s goal is to keep the aeronautical fees it charges air carriers constant, it has been necessary to adjust these fees on a few occasions.
+While the Authority’s goal is to keep the aeronautical fees it charges air carriers reasonable, it has been necessary to adjust these fees on occasion.
 The Authority’s process for adjusting aeronautical fees and charges includes: